Trading

 The activity code for Sticks and Umbrellas Trading in Dubai is 4771.92, classified under the retail trade category.
 This code covers the trading of walking sticks, canes, umbrellas, parasols, and related accessories, permitting import, export, re-export, and local distribution within the UAE market.

-Which free zone issues the Sticks and Umbrellas Trading Licence in Dubai?
+Which free zone issues the Sticks and Umbrellas Trading License in Dubai?

 Can foreign investors own 100% of a Sticks and Umbrellas trading company in Dubai?

-What products are covered under the Sticks and Umbrellas Trading Licence?
+What products are covered under the Sticks and Umbrellas Trading License?

 What are the tax benefits of setting up a Sticks and Umbrellas trading business in Dubai South Free Zone?

-How long does it take to set up a Sticks and Umbrellas Trading Licence in Dubai?
+How long does it take to set up a Sticks and Umbrellas Trading License in Dubai?

 Start Your Business with Dubai South Business Hub Free Zone